Honey is a great pantry staple and used in a variety of recipes and homeopathic remedies. But is it gluten-free?

 You can find these brands at retailers like Whole Foods, Thrive Market, Walmart, Amazon, your local grocery or health store, or directly from the brand's website.

 This sweet liquid or "nectar of the gods" can be used in a variety of applications.
-From cookies to cocktails, to salad dressings and your morning breakfast bowl, honey can sweeten and enhance your favorite recipes.
+From cookies to cocktails, to salad dressings, sauces, and your morning breakfast bowl, honey can sweeten and enhance your favorite recipes.

 Flavored honey is not necessarily gluten-free.
 Since It is a more processed form, there may be added gluten products or ingredients.
 Check the nutrition label to verify ingredients and possible allergen cross-contamination for the individual food product.